 A lot of the therapy handouts I received before entering a year long DBT program were lists of distorted thinking and examples of thoughts I should replace them with - which to a sensitive person who already blamed herself for everything, read like "all these bad thoughts are your fault - so just change them already!"
 It didn't help me change my thinking and it left me feeling horrible about myself.

 What I like about DBT is that we are never left wondering "but how???"
 So much mindfulness meditation crap out there is "just be present!"
 But if you have a lot of anxiety and emotions, you can't "just" be anything - you need steps to help get you there.
-And thanks to my friends at NowMattersNow.org, there are FREE videos on the internet of Marsha teaching all the mindfulness skills (links below in my short descriptions).
+And thanks to my friends at NowMattersNow.org, there are FREE videos on the internet of Marsha teaching all the mindfulness skills (links to them below are underlined and bolded).